-Looking for wildlife, identification of insects, butterflies and moths or days out in Somerset, Avon and Bristol to enjoy nature?
-Keep reading as you should find my website of interest.
+Looking for wildlife, identification of insects, butterflies and moths?
+Or maybe days out in Somerset, Avon and Bristol to enjoy nature?
+Then keep reading as you should find my website of interest.

 My blog section will give advice and information about gardening for wildlife and I am available to give talks and presentations on any of these subjects.
 Recently I have been involved in several school projects and passing on the beauty of nature to future generations is close to my heart.